ypyp-pprn-mnmn/ff3_hack/docs/codes/34/34_9b8d-setYtoOffset03.md

 ### notes:
-//03 = EXP or lefthand or HP
+offset 03 = EXP or lefthand or HP

 ### code:
 ```js